-Author: Director Public Services - Branches
+Author: Director Service Excellence

-To ensure that Hamilton Public Library facilitates broad utilization of library collections and serves its members in a fair and consistent manner.
+To ensure that Hamilton Public Library facilitates broad utilization of library collections and serves its Members in a fair and consistent manner.
 The borrowing policy outlines:

-- The criteria for library membership to get a library card - Member confidentiality and the terms of the library card agreement - Borrowing responsibilities of the library card holder and - Borrowing privileges and loan periods
+- Requirements for obtaining a library membership card - Library's commitment to member confidentiality - Borrowing responsibilities of the library cardholder and - Borrowing privileges and loan periods

 Summary: This policy defines who is eligible for a Library card and under what terms.
-A library card is not required to enter the library or use most resources within the library.
-Members may choose to create a library card in-person at a library branch or online through the library website.
-A library card is used as the primary form of contact tracing when required by Provincial regulations for operations.
+A library card is not required to enter the library or use most of its resources.
+Members may create a library card in person at a library branch or online through the library website.